NEW: Lawler is in stable condition, WWE says

-(CNN) -- World Wrestling Entertainment announcer Jerry "The King" Lawler was in stable condition after suffering a heart attack, WWE said.
+World Wrestling Entertainment commentator Jerry “The King” Lawler was in stable condition Wednesday evening in a cardiac care unit in Montreal, two days after suffering a heart attack, the organization said.

 As of Tuesday morning, Lawler was in a cardiac care unit and his vital signs were stable, WWE said in a written statement.

-Lawler, 62, was given CPR in the locker room of the arena in Montreal before being taken to a hospital, co-host Michael Cole told viewers during a break in the televised program.
+Lawler, 62, was given CPR in the locker room of the arena in Montreal before being taken to a hospital, co-host Michael Cole told viewers of the televised program.